 Top 10 Deadliest Carnivorous DinosaursThe Top 10 Deadliest Carnivorous Dinosaurs, in my opinion in scientific research and/or the web.
-I've been enjoying dinosaurs for almost ten years, and after comparing the statistics of the carnivorous dinosaurs, here's what I think of as the perfect Deadly Carnivore Dino list (sorry I'm not putting Tyrant King at first).
+I've been enjoying dinosaurs for almost ten years, and after comparing the statistics of the carnivorous dinosaurs, here's what I think of as the perfect Deadly Carnivore Dino list.
 By the way this is only for carnivores.
 No herbivores included.
-Sorry my herbivore fans.- RaptorOnFire1206, Creator of the List.
+Sorry my herbivore fans.

 I can spit out random facts about the tyrannosaurus rex that you probably never heard before.
 I love the T-rex.
 I loved it when it showed the Tyrannosaurus in Jurassic Park as it got loose from it's enclosure and it was walking around the vehicles because the kids were inside one of them

 Why is every single spinosaurus voter saying spinosaurus would win because its bigger. that is really the only thing they say.
 Let me tell you that that SIZE DOESN'T MATTER.
 Even the greatest jedi of all time said "judge me by my size, Do you? " and actually, spino being big is a disadvantage.
 With big size comes great clumsiness.
 Its true.

 Try to imagine a 52 to 59 foot tall land predator with a body full of weapons that included massively-long arms with huge slashing claws, a powerful whip like tail, a humongous sail on its back, and a massive crocodile-like snout full of teeth that are about 18 meters in length.
 This wasn't like any creature today on earth, and it probably wouldn't be a particularly graceful animal.
 This was clearly an animal that was built for power.
 In fact, Spinosaurus, as far as the eye can see, must have been a truly homicidal dinosaur to encounter.